 You don’t enjoy running your business anymore

 When you started your business, challenging tasks likely motivated you.
 Now that you have run it for years, your passion and determination may not be what it once was.
-If you are finding your responsibilities tedious and unfulfilling, it may be time to prepare your exit.
+If you are finding your responsibilities tedious and unfulfilling, it may be time to prepare for your exit.

 Your business has outgrown your skills

-Business ownership and leadership requires humility and acceptance.
+Business ownership and leadership require humility and acceptance.
 Perhaps you are finding it difficult to adapt to changing environments, or there may be someone who has new skills and concepts that will take your business to the next level.
 If you can no longer contribute to the development and success of your enterprise, selling it might be in the business’s best interest.

 Threats on the horizon